26 September 2024

 [Patriarchal 'peɪ.tri.ɑr.kəl adjective.]

-What I’m writing about is the first definition: The system of government we see among the ancient Hebrews, in the families of Noah, Abraham, and Jacob before the Law was handed down; and to a lesser degree the system we see in families thereafter.
+What I’m writing about is the first definition: The government we see among the early Hebrews, in the families of Noah, Abraham, and Jacob before the Law was handed down; and to a lesser degree the system we see in families thereafter.
 Before there were judges and kings, before there were cities and nations and empires, before there was anything, there were families.
 The families were led and ruled by the father or eldest male: The patriarch.

-The one best able to strike down his foes was usually the physically strongest; the man.
+The one best able to strike down his foes dwas usually the physically strongest; the man.
 And in order to maintain power, patriarchy was the system these men put into place.
 The man, the father of the family, the paterfamilias, ruled.
 They taught their kids this was the way things worked.
 So whereas our culture falls back on democracy to decide things, theirs fell back on patriarchy.

 A nomad’s government.

 You’ll notice most of the patriarchy is found in the first six books of the Old Testament.
 After God gave the Law to Moses, it took precedence over the patriarchs’ decrees.
-Although you’ll notice in Judges not every patriarch bothered to follow the Law, but did as they pleased.
-Jg 17.6, 21.25 As Israel moved away from nomadism, settled into tribes, built cities, and centralized their leadership under kings, patriarchy was gradually replaced with monarchy.

-The patriarch was often the senior male in the beyt av/“father’s house.”
-Ge 24.23, 28.21, 31.30, 38.11, 22.13, etc. The “house” consisted of everything and everyone who lived in the patriarch’s camp:
+The patriarch was often the senior male in the “father’s house” Ge 24.23, 28.21, 31.30, 38.11, 22.13, etc. —the “house” consisting of everything and everyone who lived in the patriarch’s wider household:

 • His own immediate family: Wives and kids.